dopatraman/filesearch/README.md

 For a node to join a network it must first connect to an existing node and authenticate.
 Once a node has successfully connected to a node, its target node will form a connection in return.
 Successful connections result in a node's address added to its `neighboringNodes` array.
+Each time an edge is added, the node performs an `append()` on the slice and resets the `neighboringNodes` field.
+This strikes me as inefficient, but I'm not yet sure how best to treat a list of indeterminate length.

 When a node receives a search message, it saves the sender's address along with a channel that's used to stop the search.
 The node then forwards the search